mardix/litedom/docs/content/guide-docs/component.md

 #### **`el`**:
 [*string|HTMLElement*]

 To be used mainly when creating In-Place Elements.

 This is where the view instance will be created and rendered.
-By default, it will use the innerHTML of the element as `template`.
+It will use thee innerHTML of the element as template.

 This can be html selector , ie `#someId`, `[some-data-attribute]`.
 Or a query selector `document.querySelector('#myId')`.

 #### **`tagName`**:
 [*string*]

 Name for the new custom element.
 Note that custom element names must contain a hyphen. `my-counter` will be used as `<my-counter></my-counter>`
+By having a tagName it will automatically turn the component into a Custom Element.

 ####  **`data`**:
 [*object*]

 Is the application state.
 All data in here are reactive.
 Whenever a property is added, updated or removed it will trigger the update of the DOM (if necessary).
-Values are expected to be the type string, number, plain object, boolean, null, undefined or *function*.
+Values are expected to be the type string, number, plain object, array, boolean, null, undefined or *function*.
-In the case of a function, it will become a computated data.
+In the case of a function, it will become a computed data.

 #### **`created`**
 [*function*]